Rear End Collision | I Got Rear-Ended, How Much Money Will I Get?

 Traumatic Brain Injuries, or TBI

-Some people who have been involved in a rear-end accident may suffer mild head or brain injuries, such as a concussion.
-Others may have life-threatening or life-altering TBI, or traumatic brain injuries, as the head is accelerated due to the force of the crash.
 When too much force is exerted on the brain, it can be jostled around and damaged from the inside, due to impacting the skull itself.
 Unfortunately, those who survive a TBI, or traumatic brain injury, may experience lasting health issues, such as seizures, personality changes, depression, and more.

 Internal Organ Damage

-After a rear-end accident, your internal organs will likely be bruised and swollen.
-During the accident, they can also be penetrated by foreign objects or broken ribs, which may significantly damage internal organs.
 The physical force of the crash can send your internal organs slamming forward into your rib cage.
 While they don’t have very far to move, the force is severe.
 Commonly injured organs in high-speed accidents include the lungs, spleen, liver, kidneys, and even the heart.

 A potentially severe internal organ damage or injury that can occur during a rear-end collision is a rupturing of the bowels.
-If the intestines are torn, pierced, or otherwise stressed by injury, bile and bodily waste can leak into the torso, potentially causing serious infection, sepsis, and even death.
+If the intestines are torn, pierced, or otherwise stressed by injury, bile, and bodily waste can leak into the torso, potentially causing serious infection, sepsis, and even death.

 Broken and Fractured Bones

-The extreme force of a rear-end car accident can also cause bones to break.
-Although seatbelts stop your body from continuing to move forward, the impact of the seatbelt on the body can fracture bones such as your ribs, clavicle, or pelvis.
 However, those not wearing a seatbelt are much more likely to sustain broken bones from the impact of hitting the windshield, the hood of the car, or even the pavement on the road.
 In addition, if any part of the body hits the dash or the seat, you may fracture your arms, wrists, legs, shoulders, ankles, and more.

 Broken bones take several weeks or sometimes months to heal and may require surgery and physical therapy.